VirajKanse/Student_Authentication/README.md

    ```
    localhost/Student_Authentication
    ```
-   and Hit enter !
+   and Hit enter !<br>
 12. Tadaaa !!!!! ,  :grinning: :sunglasses:
     now you can register your details and login

 ## Usage

-This is very simple student authentication form, just we have to register and then login, all your data will be saved at your "registration" under "users" table
+This is very simple student authentication form, just we have to register and then login, all your data will be saved at your database "registration" under "users" table

 ## Contributing